 Sietzen and dutzen

 Germans will generally use the words ‘sietzen’ and ‘dutzen’ when talking about these matters.
 They are just the verbs of ‘Sie’ and ‘du’.
 ‘Sietzen’ means addressing someone with ‘Sie’ while ‘dutzen’ means the opposite, addressing someone with ‘du’.
-Sometimes, after a certain period of time when two people have begun to know each other, they might ask/say: ‘Kann ich Sie dutzen?’/ ‘Sie können mich dutzen’, which translates into: ‘Can I talk to you in a familiar way?’/ ‘You don’t need to talk that formally’.
-It means you both got closer and can now be more familiar with each other.
-Whether you will change from Sie to du greatly depends on the atmosphere and working culture of the company you’re dealing with.
+Sometimes, after a certain period of time, when two people have got to know each other, they might ask/say: ‘Kann ich Sie dutzen?’/ ‘Sie können mich dutzen’, which translates into: ‘Can I talk to you in a familiar way?’/ ‘You don’t need to talk that formally’.
+It means you have become closer and can now be more familiar and informal with each other.
+Whether you will change from Sie to du generally depends on the atmosphere and working culture of the company you’re dealing with.
 Don’t be disappointed if the change never happens, as a lot of German people prefer to keep work and private life separate by keeping things professional during business.

-Good news for all the people who are worried about forming sentences with ‘Sie’.
-It’s actually easier than using ‘du’.
-When you talk in a familiar way, you need to constantly conjugate the verbs, which isn’t always easy, if you take a look at all the rules (and all the exceptions on the rules).
+For those who are worrying about how to conjugate verbs using ‘Sie’, the good news is that it’s actually easier than using ‘du’.
+When you talk in the familiar or informal way, you need to constantly conjugate the verbs, which isn’t always easy, if you take a look at all the rules (and all the exceptions on the rules).
 However, when using ‘Sie’, you simply use the infinitive of the verb.
 Piece of cake!
 Here are some examples:

 This helps a lot when you are still a beginner at German and don’t know your verbs that well.
-Just by knowing your infinitives you will master using ‘Sie’ in a sentence in no time.
+Just by knowing your infinitives you will master ‘Sie’ in no time.
 Of course the long term goal would be to master both ‘Sie’ and ‘du’.

 The term Hochdeutsch means proper German.
-As in many languages, German has a lot of dialects, which can make it a tad more difficult to understand them sometimes.
-Sometimes it gets so bad that Germans from other areas can’t even understand them, despite both parties speaking German.
+As in many languages, German has a lot of dialects, which can make it a tad more difficult to understand sometimes.
+Sometimes, it is even the case that Germans from different regions and who have different dialects struggle to understand each other!.
 Luckily, ‘Sietzen’ and ‘Hochdeutsch’ go hand in hand.
-A lot of people switch to proper German when addressing someone formally, this also automatically creates the proper distance to keep the conversation work-oriented.
+A lot of people switch to proper German when addressing someone formally, this also automatically creates the correct atmosphere for work-orientated conversation.

 Language courses can help you a lot when it comes to learning proper German.
-If you started learning German in a dialect it can be difficult to sound professional.
+If you started learning German in a specific dialect, it can be difficult to communicate professionally with others.
 Take a look at our German courses in Berlin if you’d like to learn how to efficiently communicate.

 The younger generation